Section 1. Respect for the Integrity of the Person, Including Freedom from:

 On a number of occasions, government officials and senior clerics publicly warned against inaccurate reports on the internet and reminded the public that criticism of the government and its officials should be done through available private channels.
 The government charged those using the internet to express dissent against officials or religious authorities with terrorism, blasphemy, and apostasy.

 The press and publications law criminalizes the publication or downloading of offensive sites, and authorities routinely blocked sites containing material perceived as harmful, illegal, offensive, or anti-Islamic.
 The governmental Communications and Information Technology Commission (CITC) filtered and blocked access to websites it deemed offensive, including adult content, as well as pages calling for domestic political, social, or economic reforms or supporting human rights, including websites of expatriate Saudi dissidents.

 The CITC claimed that Facebook removed materials that the CITC deemed offensive but that Twitter ignored all CITC requests.
-In September the CITC announced that it had not blocked any free voice, video, or messaging services after criticisms on social media that these services had been blocked.
-Users of Snapchat, a private messenger app, reported the CITC blocked the app during the year.
-Facebook Messenger and Whatsapp were partially accessible, with text-message features available but voice- and video-calling features blocked.
-In July users of FaceTime and other video-calling apps reported such services were blocked.
-In 2013 the CITC had announced it blocked the voice-calling app Viber and that it would “take appropriate action” against applications or services, including Skype and WhatsApp, if the proprietary services did not allow the government “lawful access” for monitoring purposes.
+In September 2016 the CITC announced that it had not blocked any free voice, video, or messaging services after criticisms on social media that these services had been blocked.
+During the year authorities announced they unblocked calling features for private messenger apps like Facebook Messenger and Whatsapp.
+In July 2016 users of FaceTime and other video-calling apps reported such services were blocked.

 ACADEMIC FREEDOM AND CULTURAL EVENTS